sfhart33/sfhart33.github.io/_pages/talks.md

 ### Posters

+- Mar.
+2022.
+A contagious cancer has been transmitting in clams for centuries and displays genome instability.
+Poster presented at AACR: Evolutionary Dynamics in Carcinogenesis conference, Tampa, FL.
 -	May 2020.
 Genomics of Soft-shell Clam Transmissible Cancer.
 Poster presented at University of Washington Cell and Molecular Biology Training Grant retreat, virtual.
 -	Jan.
 2020.
 Genome of the Soft-Shell Clam and Its Transmissible Cancer.
 Poster presented at the Plant and Animal Genome Conference poster session, San Diego, CA.
 -	Sept.
 2019.
 Mobile Genetic Element Steamer in the Evolution of a Transmissible Cancer Lineage.
 Poster presented at the Pacific Northwest Research Institute poster session, Seattle, WA.